blues32767/Google-Form-Auto-Fill-Extension/README.md

 </div>

 A magical tool that fills out forms for you with just one click!
 No technical skills required.
-Set up your content in advance, and when you open a Google Form, the system will instantly auto-fill all the fields for you so you're always one step ahead!
+Set your content in advance, and in the future, when you open any Google Form, the extension will grab the questions and auto-fill the replies for you instantly so you're always one step ahead!
 **Highly recommended for:**
 - 👉 **Assistive tool for users with disabilities:** Reduces typing effort and easily bridges the digital divide!
 - 🎤 **Snagging tickets, limited editions, or fast registrations:** Auto-fill and submit everything super fast!